kruize/autotune/design/ADR_Datasource_Credential_Encryption_At_Rest.md

 8. Define the behavior for encryption-key rotation.
 9. Provide a safe migration path for existing plaintext credentials.

----

-## 4. Non-Goals

-The following are outside the scope of this ADR:

-- Replacing the datasource credential storage mechanism with an external secrets manager.
-- Introducing a cloud-provider-specific KMS dependency.
-- Defining the detailed Java/JPA implementation.
-- Defining specific annotations, converters, or Hibernate configuration.
-- Redesigning the datasource authentication model.
-- Changing the public datasource API contract unless required to prevent credential exposure.

 The implementation mechanism can be decided separately after this architectural decision is approved.

 ---